tanaya2026/207-course-notes/01-introduction-to-java.md

 ## 1.6.
 Arrays
 Arrays are the simplest type that Java provides for storing a number of items.
 They are a little like Python lists, but much, much simpler.
 In particular:

-- An array has a fixed length.
-It is set when we construct the array and can never change after that.
+**- An array has a fixed length.
+It is set when we construct the array and can never change after that.**
-- All elements must have the same type, which we must state at the moment when we declare any variable that will refer to an array.
-Essentially, the type of the variable is not just "array" (we'll see the Java way to say that in a moment) but "array of `int`" or "array of `string`", for example.
+**- All elements must have the same type, which we must state at the moment when we declare any variable that will refer to an array.
+Essentially, the type of the variable is not just "array" (we'll see the Java way to say that in a moment) but "array of `int`" or "array of `string`", for example.**

 ### 1.6.1.
 Declaring an Array